cornell-zhang/allo-pldi24-artifact/README.md

 make run TARGET=hw PLATFORM=$XDEVICE EMU_PS=X86
 ```

-For the Allo frontend code, please refer to the [example](https://github.com/cornell-zhang/allo/tree/main/examples) folder in the Allo repository, which describes how to import models from [PyTorch](https://pytorch.org/) and generate the corresponding Allo code.
+For the Allo frontend code, please refer to the [example](https://github.com/cornell-zhang/allo/tree/main/examples) folder in the Allo repository, which describes how to import models (e.g., GPT2) from [PyTorch](https://pytorch.org/) and generate the corresponding Allo code.

 ## Further Usage

 ### Examples
 We provide a comprehensive sets of examples under the Allo repository.
-Please check out these [examples](https://github.com/cornell-zhang/allo/tree/main/examples) if you are interested!
+Please check out these [examples](https://github.com/cornell-zhang/allo/tree/main/examples) and [test cases](https://github.com/cornell-zhang/allo/tree/main/tests) if you are interested!

 ### Tutorials
 We also provide detailed documentation and tutorials for users who are interested in using Allo for designing other hardware accelerators.
 Please refer to this [webpage](https://cornell-zhang.github.io/allo) for more information.